FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/week-07/02-testing-components.md

 # Testing User Inputs

-Which use inputs do we want to test?
+Which user inputs can we test?

 ---

 # Testing User Inputs

+Which user inputs can we test?

 - click
 - input text